Data protection

 Rights of the data subjects

-Provision of the online offer and web hosting
+Provision of the online offering and web hosting

 We process users’ data in order to provide them with our online services.
 For this purpose, we process the user’s IP address, which is necessary to transmit the content and functions of our online services to the user’s browser or end device.

-• Data subjects: Users (e.g. website visitors, users of online services).
+• Persons affected: users (e.g. website visitors, users of online services).

-• Storage and deletion: Deletion in accordance with the information in the section "General information on data storage and deletion".
+• Storage and deletion: deletion in accordance with the information in the section “General information on data storage and deletion”.

-• Legal basis: Legitimate interests (Art.
-6 para.
-1 sentence 1 lit. f) GDPR).
+• Legal basis: legitimate interests (Art.
+6(1)(f) GDPR).

-• Collection of access data and log files: Access to our online offering is recorded in the form of so-called "server log files".
-The server log files may include the address and name of the websites and files accessed, the date and time of access, the amount of data transferred, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page) and, as a rule, IP addresses and the requesting provider.
-The server log files can be used for security purposes, e.g. to avoid overloading the servers (especially in the event of abusive attacks, so-called DDoS attacks), and to ensure the utilization of the servers and their stability; legal basis: Legitimate interests (Art.
-6 para.
-1 sentence 1 lit. f) GDPR).
+• Collection of access data and log files: Access to our online offering is logged in the form of so-called “server log files”.
+The server log files may include the address and name of the web pages and files accessed, date and time of access, data volumes transferred, notification of successful access, browser type and version, the user’s operating system, referrer URL (the previously visited page) and, as a rule, IP addresses and the requesting provider.
+The server log files can be used for security purposes, e.g. to avoid overloading the servers (especially in the event of abusive attacks, so-called DDoS attacks), and also to ensure the utilization of the servers and their stability.
+Legal basis: legitimate interests (Art.
+6(1)(f) GDPR).
 Deletion of data: Log file information is stored for a maximum of 30 days and then deleted or anonymized.
-Data whose further storage is required for evidentiary purposes is excluded from deletion until the respective incident has been finally clarified.
+Data whose further retention is required for evidentiary purposes are excluded from deletion until the respective incident has been definitively resolved.

 Use of cookies